alexrame/profile-generator/content/home/about.md

 +++

 I am a PhD student at Sorbonne University in Paris under the supervision of Professor Matthieu Cord.
-My thesis is about deep-ensembles in computer vision, with interests in information theory and data augmentation.
+My thesis is about deep-ensembles in computer vision, with interests in information theory, data augmentation and out-of-distribution generalization.
 Member of the [VISA-DEEP](https://chaire-visadeep.github.io/) chair of research and teaching in artificial intelligence.